Updated: Dec 6, 2022

 Like any of the tips?
 Used them?
 Please DO tag me @flavourjourney so I can check out your food travel shot!
 If you have questions go ahead and comment below in this post or drop me a DM on my Instagram.

-Author and Food Travel Writer Yone Liau from Flavour Journey is a Food Photographer, Food Stylist and Foodie Blogger from Taipei, Taiwan.
+Guest Blogger Yone Liau from Flavour Journey is a Food Photographer, Food Stylist, and Foodie Blogger from Taipei, Taiwan.
 Discover more about Taiwan and other places on the Flavour Journey Site or follow Flavour Journey on Instagram!